 Although it bears very little resemblance to the Cistern in the original game, it’s easier to spot some similarities in the abridged version Lara explores in Anniversary: the cross-vaulted ceilings, the towering pillars, the thick brick walls.
 Perhaps it’s just sheer coincidence but it’s not hard to imagine how a level artist might have been inspired by a visit to Istanbul or that scene From Russia With Love.

-The Basilica Cistern was opened to the public in 1987 following a major clean-up and restoration works and it’s now one of Istanbul’s most popular tourist attractions, offering visitors respite from the oppressive summer heat and the chance to enjoy a refreshing cup of Turkish tea (çay) in its underground café.
+The Basilica Cistern was opened to the public in 1987 following a major clean-up and restoration works and it’s now one of Istanbul’s most popular tourist attractions, offering visitors respite from the oppressive summer heat and the chance to enjoy a refreshing cup of Turkish tea in its underground café.

-Other, less famous cisterns can be found around the Mediterranean.
+Other, less famous examples can be found around the Mediterranean.
 Turkey is home to numerous ancient reservoirs, including the Theodosius Cistern and Cistern of Philoxenos in Istanbul, which were built in the early-mid 5th century, and Tekir Ambarı in Mersin Province.
 The Egyptian city of Alexandria is home to a vast network of underground cisterns and canals which date back to the Graeco-Roman period and are currently being studied by none other than Jean-Yves Empereur.

 So many cisterns to see and, luckily for us, there’s not a single rogue crocodile in sight.